emqxarchive/emqx-enterprise-docs-en/auth.rst

 Access Control List (ACL)
 -------------------------

-EMQ X Server utilizes Access Control List (ACL) to realize the access control on the clients.
+EMQ X Server utilizes Access Control List (ACL) to realize the access control upon clients.

 ACL defines::

     Allow|Deny Whom Subscribe|Publish Topics

-When MQTT clients subscribe to topics or publish messages, the EMQ X access control module tries to match the rules in the list till successfully matching otherwise it fallbacks to default routine:
+When MQTT clients subscribe to topics or publish messages, the EMQ X access control module tries to check against all rules in the list till a first match.
+Otherwise it fallbacks to default routine if no match found:

 .. image:: _static/images/6.png